tomaszgarbus/rgbd-face-auth/exp/README.md

 Most of the code in here assumes that you have a symbolic link under `/exp/database`, which links to the unzipped latest (`face_rgbd_data_light_v3.zip`) version of our database.

+Should you want to create any processed files in your experiments, please write them to `/exp/database/gen` and append the name of your experiment as a prefix (e.g.
+`/exp/database/gen/no_normalization_X_train.npy`).

 # Common
 Directory `common` contains code used by all experiments.
 You can write new functions to `tools.py` or `db_helper.py`, if they may be useful in more than one experiment.
 Be mindful not to change the